Matthieu98/csci1102/README.md

 #####Problem Set 2 (Classes/Objects)
 * `Book.java` – A class that creates `Book` objects, each of which contains a title string and boolean (borrowed or available).
 * `Library.java` – A class to create a `Library` object.
-Contains various methods to check the library's address, operating hours, borrow/return books, and check on a book's status.
+Contains various methods to check the library's address and operating hours, borrow/return books, and check on a book's availability status.

 #####Problem Set 3
 * Non-coding assignment